Chapter 8 – Conflict of Interest in Employment (Nepotism)

 (Note: This policy applies only to employment relationships.
 Romantic and/or sexual relationships between faculty and students in the instructional context are governed by II-5 Policy on Consensual Relationships Involving Students.)

 The development of a plan to manage a conflict of interest in employment should proceed expeditiously.
-In the event that an acceptable management plan cannot be developed, despite diligent efforts on the part of the first neutral supervisor or other designated person, within six months of the notification of the relationship of the related individuals, one of them must give up his or her position at the University (preferably through transfer) not later than one year after notification of the conflict.
+In the event that an acceptable management plan cannot be developed, despite diligent efforts on the part of the first neutral supervisor or other designated person, within 6 months of the notification of the relationship of the related individuals, one of them must give up their position at the university (preferably through transfer) not later than 1 year after notification of the conflict.

 The Committee shall consist of four members appointed by the Faculty Senate and three members appointed by the Staff Council.
 Members of the Committee shall be appointed for staggered three-year terms but no person may be appointed for more than two consecutive terms.
 The Associate Provost for Faculty and the Chief Human Resources Officer or their designees shall serve as co-chairs of the Committee.
 Decisions of the Committee shall be by majority vote of the Committee members voting on the decision.
 Committee members shall not participate in the development and approval of a management plan or the oversight of a management plan if a) they are related to either of the related individuals; b) they participated in the development of the management plan in their unit of employment; c) their conditions of employment could be affected by a management plan; or d) some other conflict of interest exists.